MeesterVers/HU_Richrail/README.md

 # Hogeschool Utrecht SIE Richrail Project

-This repo is for the
+This repo is for Rich rail

 ## Getting Started

-This is A Java FX project
+This is a java FX project, with a oracle database.
+Please use the install (DB.sql) script to create the projects database The connetion:
+	- Username: RICHRAIL_ADMIN
+	- Password: richrail_admin1234
 ............................

 ## Built With